 The advantage of using freelancers is that we are not employees.
 Clients only have to pay for the work completed.
 There is almost no overhead, no superannuation contributions (retirement fund), and no benefits (no paid vacation leave, no paid holidays).

 How much is the talent worth?

 I’ve been a freelance writer updating websites, writing proposals, and developing training materials since 2008.
 The work started as a hobby-job while my child was very young.
 I was able to dedicate time to larger writing jobs in 2012.

 Looking again at the graph that opened this article, I had to figure out how much my talent and experience was worth.
 I also needed to discover which types of clients most needed my services.
-Note that I am halfway through 2015 (6 months into the calendar year).
-I expect to almost double the 2015 income shown here.
+I also have to make the business worth running over a total year.
+Notice the fluctuations from month to month in the income collected?

 I started by spreading my marketing and networking efforts across digital marketing agencies, web developers and people I knew in the Perth business community.

 My discovery, my talent is most needed in Mining and Engineering.
 There are two reasons for that need in Perth – mining and engineering is the largest market and my background.

 Perth’s primary industries are mining, construction and engineering.
 Combine the primary industries with my education.
 I studied architecture and engineering technology (land surveying, and drafting) at university.

 Immediately after university, I changed careers.
 I worked as a software trainer in enterprise IT, aerospace and automotive companies.
 (This is how I discovered my knack for helping technology people communicate with business people.)
 My history and my experience match where I am making my best income.